B-AROL-O/ARNEIS/docs/howto/howto-use-mermaid-graphic-tool.md

-# HOWTO Mermaid utilisation and code examples
+# HOWTO Mermaid utilization and code examples

 [Mermaid](https://mermaid-js.github.io/mermaid/#/) is a useful tool to create diagrams and charts directly using [Markdown](https://daringfireball.net/projects/markdown/).
 The good part about it is that those diagrams can be easily modified just by changing a code displayed before the image, however we can't just move the image wherever we want to.